 One of the biggest reasons why I like a black roof so much is because I have rarely seen an asphalt brown roof that doesn’t look patchy.
 In fact, I’m pretty convinced they don’t make one anymore.
 If the first thing you notice is the colour of the roof when you drive up to your house, that’s a good indication that it may not have been the best choice.

 And if you have too much roof, black would be too heavy.
-Read on for a good example of what I mean by that.
+Keep reading for a good example of what I mean by that.

 However, every house is different and don’t assume your roof should be black just because you’ve read this post.

-I’m saying often it’s the best choice, but it’s still not like a pair of jeans that go with everything.
+I’m simply saying that often it’s the best choice, but it’s still not like a pair of jeans that go with everything.

 Here are some good guidelines to keep in mind when choosing your roof.
 After all, your roof, depending on what material you’re using will last much longer than a paint job.

-1. For the average, traditional house, stay away from an overtly coloured roof.
-Here are some exceptions, notice they are very customized to the specific style of the home.
+For the average, traditional house, stay away from an overtly coloured roof.
+Here are some exceptions.
+But, notice they are very customized to the specific style of the home.

-The blue green slate roof and coordinating shutters work perfectly with the look and feel of this French country exterior.
+The blue green slate roof and coordinating shutters on the house above work perfectly with the look and feel of this French country exterior.
 If I lived in this house, I would be very happy with these colours forever.

 An orange clay tiled roof is usually on a spanish, Mediterranean or French Country style home.
 See this post for more on Mediterranean exterior colours.

-This cottage style house with the river rock chimney and coordinating siding colour looks great with the green standing seam metal roof.
+This cottage style house (above) with the river rock chimney and coordinating siding colour looks great with the green standing seam metal roof.
 The setting suits the house.
-The green roof doesn’t yell ‘Look at me, look at me’, because everything looks totally pulled together including the bench in front of the window.
+The green roof doesn’t yell, “Look at me, look at me” because everything looks totally pulled together including the bench in front of the window.
 If you’re thinking of a metal roof, don’t miss The Right Way to Choose a Standing Seam Metal Roof.

 The siding on this house relates to the stone and the roof is just neutral in the background.
-Black/charcoal works on this house because the design is not roof heavy.
+Black or charcoal colour roof works on this house because the design is not roof heavy.

-This house has so much roof that the black was a bad choice.
+The above house has so much roof that it makes black a bad choice.
 Of course the heavy, blotchy look of the decorative stone and black trim combined, add to the bleak feel of this home.

-3. If you have a stone or brick house that will never change colour, that’s when your roof colour should be very carefully chosen.
+3. If you have a stone or brick house, choose your roof colour very carefully.

 The earthy gold stone on this house combined with the creamy beige brick dictate a very custom coloured roof but this roof is reddish pink and again looks patchy.
 I’m not a fan of combining stone or brick in general however I think this is a better combination than many I’ve seen.

 Unfortunately, the roof colour no longer blends in with this colour scheme.
-A solid, grayed spanish style roof to go with the French Country style of this home would have been better.
+A solid, grayed spanish style roof to go with the French Country style of this home would have been a much better choice.

-One of my readers snapped this picture of a house being built in her neighbourhood.
+One of my readers snapped this picture (below) of a house being built in her neighbourhood.
 There are way too many high end homes that look like this.
-NOT classic at all with two completely unrelated colours of brick and/or stone chosen for the same house.
+This home aesthetic is NOT classic at all with two completely unrelated colours of brick and/or stone chosen for the same house.

-From what I understand from clients who I’ve consulted with, there are neighbourhoods where you don’t have a choice.
-It’s in the covenant that you must choose a combination.
+As I understand from clients who I’ve consulted with, there are neighbourhoods where you don’t have a choice.
+It’s in the covenant that you must choose a combination of stone and brick.
 And if someone else has already chosen the best combination of brick and stone, you are left with the alternatives and there are not many.

-4. If you have brick or stone or both on your home, that’s when the colour of your roof becomes the most important decision you will make regarding the exterior colours of your home.
-And that’s when a custom colour will most likely be required over black or brown.
+If you have brick or stone or both on your home, that’s when the colour of your roof becomes the most important decision you will make regarding the exterior colours of your home.
+And, that’s when a custom colour will most likely be required over black or brown.

-Both the roof and the stone on the house combined with the stacked stone columns, green-grey trim and bronze windows create a very busy colour scheme.
+Both the roof and the stone on the house above, combined with the stacked stone columns, green-grey trim and bronze windows create a very busy colour scheme.
 And the navy blue siding relates to nothing.

-The reason why brown roofs are the most popular is the same reason why there is more pink-beige carpet and sofas sold than any other colour.
+The reason why brown roofs are the most popular roof colour choice is the same reason why there is more pink-beige carpet and sofas sold than any other colour:

 Homeowners who are on their own choosing finishes mostly assume that they need to go as neutral as possible so they don’t make a mistake.

-Asphalt roof manufacturers no longer seem to sell solid coloured roofs because they have become more focused on trying to create the ‘dimension and texture’ naturally created by Mediterranean roof tiles, shake or slate roofs, however unless you have a very plain home, the added combination of a multi-coloured asphalt roof with other textures on your home can add up to BUSY.
+Asphalt roof manufacturers no longer seem to sell solid coloured roofs because they have become more focused on trying to create the ‘dimension and texture’ naturally created by Mediterranean roof tiles, shake or slate roofs.
+However, unless you have a very plain home, the added combination of a multi-coloured asphalt roof with other textures on your home can add up to BUSY and BOSSY.

-A well planned and coordinated colour scheme will create a sense of harmony in the colours and building materials so choose carefully because everyone will notice.
+A well-planned and coordinated colour scheme will create a sense of harmony in the colours and building materials, so choose carefully because everyone will notice – including you!

 If you need help choosing a roof colour, you can take advantage of my Exterior Colour Solutions